njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 # Effect of Compression on Camera Identification via PRNU (Photo-Response Non-Uniformity)
 This project investigates the application of Photo Response Non-Uniformity (PRNU) for source camera identification, with a specific focus on the challenges posed by image compression.
 By analyzing various compression formats and bitrates, we assess how source attribution is affected by image degradation across different denoising filters, specifically Sigma and Gaussian filters.

-PRNU patterns are deterministic, fixed-pattern noises introduced by a camera sensor during image acquisition.
+To begin with, PRNU patterns are defined as fixed-pattern noises introduced by a camera sensor during image acquisition.
 These near-invisible artifacts serve as a unique "camera fingerprint," allowing a specific image or video to be traced back to its source device.

-While existing literature identifies image compression as a significant challenge to PRNU-based attribution, this study examines whether this degradation is consistent across all extraction filters.
-We aim to determine if the loss of these "fingerprints" is a universal consequence of compression or if the residue retention is dependent on the specific compression scheme and filtering method employed.
-With this work we further highlight the ongoing relevance and reliability of PRNU-based identification methods in source camera identification, especially when appropriate removal of scene information is applied.
+In other words, if two different cameras/senors are user to take a picture/video, they both leave unique noise only attributeable to the source camera.

 ## Motivation
+So far, existing literature identifies image compression as a significant attack to the PRNU-based attribution.
+However, this study examines if this degradation is consistent across all extraction filters and how much significant is a compression attack.
+We aim to determine if the loss of these "fingerprints" is a universal consequence of compression or if the residue retention is dependent on the specific compression scheme and filtering method employed to extract the scene information.
+With this work we hope to further highlight the ongoing relevance and reliability of PRNU-based identification methods in source camera identification, especially where appropriate removal of scene information is applied.

-With the growing adoption of technology, the amount of media data that is shared and transferred between people, networks and devices has also notably increased.
+This becomes necessary with the growing adoption of technology.
+Daily the amount of media data that is shared and transferred between people, networks and devices are rapidly increasing.
 Once an image/video is shared, or transferred, it becomes very difficult to identify their source device where they must have been captured.
 This is a big problem in multimedia forensics, as it is often necessary to check for data tampering and other abuses like leaks of illegal images/videos.
-More especially as these media data usually undergo various forms and levels of compression when they are captured, uploaded and/or transferred from one device/network to the other.
+More especially when these media data usually undergo various forms and levels of compression when they are captured, uploaded and/or transferred from one device/network to the other.

 ## Building the Camera Fingerprint or Residue

 To build the camera fingerprint or residue, the PRNU patterns from images from the camera is first extracted.
 This is done by filtering the individual images with a chosen filter.
 The filtered images are then subtracted from their original selves.
 The underdlying assumption is that the camera sensor leaves unique uncorrelated noise patterns on the images of scenes captured.
 Therefore by filtering, we isolate or extract these noise patterns from the actual scene information.
-And the weighted mean of these noise patterns from images of the same camera sensor approximates to the camera fingerprint or reference pattern unique only to that camera.
+This is such that the weighted mean of a large number of noise patterns from images of the same camera sensor approximates to the camera fingerprint or reference pattern unique only to that camera.

 ### Mathematical Formulation
 The extraction of the noise residue and the generation of the camera reference pattern are defined as follows: